Healthy Homes Assessment Harbour View

 What We Do

-As building inspectors we take on all elements that come with professional house inspections.
-We are here to make sure that you make the best decision when buying your next home.
+As building inspectors we deal with all the aspects that come with professional home examinations.
+We’re here to make sure that you make the best decision when buying your next home.

-We value your money We will conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of buying or owning an house.
+We value your money We conduct detailed examinations to ensure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning an home.

-We offer a wide range of solutions to ensure you are completely aware of the state of any property that you might be looking to purchase or sell as well as additional solutions.
+We specialise in a range of services to make sure you are completely informed about the condition of any property you might be looking to purchase or sell as well as additional solutions.

-We not only cooperate with you, we also have big clients like bank branches, local councils, and insurance firms.
-They clearly appreciate our peace of mind provided, because of the information contained provided in our building inspection reports.
+Not only do we cooperate with you, we also work with big clients like local councils, banks and insurance companies.
+Evidently they like our peace of mind provided, by the data contained that we provide in our reports of building inspections.

-With our systemised approach to inspecting your property as well as the latest technology in software including digital photos imbedded into the reports, you can actually see any issues discovered.
-Because of our detailed report, it is easy to understand why we get so many clients recommending our service to family and friends.
+Our systematic approach to your property inspection and the latest in technology for software with digital photos embedded into your report, you can actually see any problems that might be discovered.
+Through our detailed report, it is not surprising that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports